parallel-finance/paraspace-core/docs/DEVELOPER-GUIDE.md

    contains all used contracts and necessary transactions.

 Example 1:
-You make a story contains two step, and steps have to be executed in sequence.
+You make a story that contains two steps, and steps have to be executed in sequence.
 You should init the testEnv at the before hook.

 ```typescript